 Public Health Education Specialist

-Butte County Public Health is currently recruiting for a Public Health Education Specialist.
-Please see attached flyer for recruitment details on where to go to apply for this position if interested.
+Butte County Public Health is currently recruiting for a Public Health Education Specialist and an Administrative Assistant.
+Please see attached flyers for recruitment details on where to go to apply for this position if interested.

-Please check out our career page for upcoming jobs, fellowships, and internships.
+Please continue to check out our career page for upcoming jobs, fellowships, and internships.

 “Creating the Healthiest Nation: Preventing Violence” San Francisco, Oct.
 24-28, 2020